KCHuang-Lab/CUPID-seq/README.md

 2. Move to the directory containing the def file (16s-demux.def) and run the following:\
-`singularity build demux-image.sif 16s-demux.def`\
+`singularity build demux-dada2.sif 16s-demux.def`\
 \
 The image will be created locally and a file ‘demux-image.sif’ will be created in the current working directory.
 The build should take less than 10 minutes, and if it is completed successfully, the the final output will look something like this:\
 <img src="https://github.com/kchuanglab/Amplicon-dual-index-demux/blob/main/images/buildSuccessOutput.png?raw=true" alt="Alt Text" width="750" height="400">\
 \
-Once completed, the file 'demux-image.sif' should be found in the current working directory.
+Once completed, the file 'demux-dada2.sif' should be found in the current working directory.

 __Note:__ This step will likely require more resources than are available on a HPC login node, so be sure you are on a compute node or use a job manager to allocate resources.
-A template slurm script is included in the demux.zip file, named 'slurmBuild.sh'.
+A template slurm script is included in the demux-dada2.zip file, named 'slurmBuild.sh'.
 You may choose to change the node/memory/timing steps based on your system.

 3. Now that the image has been built, you can run the demultiplexing analysis within it as described in ‘> Using Singularity/Apptainer’ using the image ‘demux-image.sif’.